 - the description of the special educational, health or social care provision to meet those needs set out in sections F, G and H1/H2 of the EHC plan

-Mediation is important for appeals to the SEND Tribunal.
-You need a mediation certificate before you can register an appeal.
+Mediation is important if you are considering registering an appeal with the SEND Tribunal.
+You will need a mediation certificate before you can register an appeal.
 The only exception are appeals which are only about the school or other setting named on the EHC plan (section I).

-You and your family can get a mediation certificate by taking part in a mediation meeting, or by speaking to a mediation advisor and telling them that you do not want to mediate.
+You and your family can get a mediation certificate either by taking part in a mediation meeting, or by speaking to a mediation advisor and telling them that you do not want to take part in a mediation meeting.
 Taking part in mediation is voluntary for parents and young people.
-However, the local authority must take in mediation if a parent or young person has requested this.
+However, the local authority must take part in mediation if a parent or young person has requested this.

 What are the timescales?

 You and your family need a letter from the local authority telling you about their decision before you can ask for mediation.
-For example, this could be a letter telling you that the local authority has decided not to assess your child.
-If you want to mediate about the content of an EHC plan, you need the final EHC plan and the letter that accompanied it.
+For example, this could be a letter telling you that the local authority has decided not to undertake an EHC needs assessment for your child.
+If you want to request a mediation meeting about the content of an EHC plan, you will need the final EHC plan and the letter that accompanied it.